MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-governance-solution.md

 ## Keep what you need and delete what you don't

-Graphic that shows the 4 data lifecycle steps
+Graphic that shows the 4 steps for data lifecycle

 Use Microsoft Purview Data Lifecycle Management (formerly Microsoft Information Governance) to keep what you need and delete what you don't: